Faaizz/schwarz_probearbeit/README.md

 There should be 2 portals in the application:
 • DE
 • EN
-Each portal has an imprint page (e.g. localhost/de/impressum or localhost/en/imprint).
+Each portal has an legal page (e.g. localhost/de/impressum or localhost/en/imprint).
 Under this link, only the content for the appropriate language is output.
-A maintenance option should be created in which the imprint for the respective portal can be created or changed.
+A maintenance option should be created in which the legal page for the respective portal can be created or changed.

 ### Task 2
 Create a REST API that can be used to retrieve the data from Task 1 as JSON.